se-edu/se-book/about/usage.md

 ### Information Layers

-The book tries to 'layer' information so that readers can decide to omit less important layers if they wish to.
+The book tries to _layer_ information so that readers can decide to omit less important layers if they wish to.

 **More important information are in bold** or ==highlighted== while %%less important information are dimmed%% or in collapsed panels such as the below.